 - Use correct protection equipment like goggles and earmuffs.

-- You should use a handheld wet concrete polisher with variable speed settings.
+- Using a handheld wet concrete polisher with variable speed settings would be best.
 Also, ensure that the water source and tool are attached securely.
-The tool must be capable of releasing water while you grind the concrete surface.
+The tool must release water while you grind the concrete surface.

 - Attach the polisher and the coarsest grit grinding pad(diamond).
-As a rule of thumb, the set of grinding pads should be compatible and should range from fine to very coarse.
+As a rule of thumb, the grinding pads should be compatible and range from fine to very coarse.

-- Apply even pressure to the tool after holding it level to the concrete surface.
+- Apply even pressure to the tool after holding it level with the concrete surface.

 - Hold the tool level and apply even pressure to the concrete surface.

-- Buff out knocks or bumps to accomplish an even surface texture with the main pass.
+- Buff knocks or bumps to accomplish an even surface texture with the main pass.

 - You should polish the surfaces after attaching a protective skirt to the tool.

-4.6 Using Finer Grits to Create a Sheen
+4.6 Polishing Concrete: Using Finer Grits to Create a Sheen

-i.Switch to the following level grit and go over the whole surface once more.
+i.Switch to the following grit level and go over the whole surface again.
 If you start with a 50-grain mat, change it to a 100-grain mat to reduce the texture.

 iii.
 Progress from the coarse-grit cushions to the medium-grit cushions.